-Along with your finger sticks, this device can help detect trends and patterns and give you and your doctor a more complete picture of your diabetes.
-The data can help you find ways to better manage the condition.
-There are several devices available for adults and children.
+Along with your finger sticks, it can help detect trends and patterns that give you and your doctor a more complete picture of your diabetes.
+The data can help you find ways to better manage your condition.

-How Does It Work?
+What Does It Do?

-CGM uses a tiny sensor that is typically put under the skin on your belly.
-You can put it in quickly and it’s usually not painful.
-It measures the amount of sugar, called glucose, in the fluid inside your body.
-A transmitter on the sensor then sends the information to a wireless pager-like monitor that you can clip on your belt.
+CGM uses a tiny sensor placed under the skin of your belly.
+You can put it in quickly, and it’s usually not painful.
+It measures the amount of glucose in the fluid inside your body.
+A transmitter on the sensor then sends the information to a wireless-pager-like monitor that you can clip on your belt.

 In the past, only doctors could see the readings CGM systems collected.
 Now anyone can use the devices as part of at-home diabetes care.
-You can download data on your computer, tablet, or smartphone to see patterns and trends in your glucose levels.
+You can download data on your computer, tablet, or smartphone to see patterns and trends in your sugar levels.
 The information can help you and your doctor make the best plan for managing your diabetes, including:

-CGM doesn’t replace home monitors or need for finger sticks.
+CGM doesn’t replace traditional home monitors or the need for finger sticks.
 You’ll still need to measure your blood sugar with a regular glucose meter a few times a day to help the monitor stay accurate.
 You should also replace the sensor under your skin every 3 to 7 days.

 If you use an insulin pump, you can also link it to your CGM system for continuous care.
 You won’t need to manually program the pump as with the other finger-prick methods.
 This is called a “sensor-augmented pump.”